criblio/appscope/website/src/pages/docs/cli-reference.md

   -n, --nobreaker             Set Cribl Stream to not break streams into events
       --port int              Port to listen on (default 4443) --server                Run Webhook server
-      --signername string     Name of the signer used for certificate request (default "kubernetes.io/kubelet-serving") --version string        Version of scope to deploy
+      --signername string     Name of the signer used to sign the certificate request for the AppScope Admission Webhook (default "kubernetes.io/kubelet-serving")
+      --version string        Version of scope to deploy

 ```